 OSPRay features interactive CPU rendering capabilities geared towards scientific visualization applications.
 Advanced shading effects such as ambient occlusion, shadows, and transparency can be rendered interactively, enabling new insights into data exploration.

 VisIt has been enhanced so plots can provide custom animation behaviors.
 These behaviors are plot-specific and are independent of the time slider animation controls.
 For example, the Vector plot can alter the length of its glyphs periodically lengthening and shortening them.
 Plot animation is enabled for the Curve and Vector plugins.

 VisIt 3.0 Beta contains many bug-fixes and new features.
 For a complete list of changes see the VisIt 3.0 Beta Release Notes.

 VisIt 2.13.3 contains two dozen bug-fixes and new features.
 For a complete list of changes see the VisIt 2.13.3 Release Notes.

-VisIt 2.12.2 was primarily a bug-fix release that resolved about ten important issues.
-For a complete list of changes see the VisIt 2.12.2 Release Notes.
+VisIt 2.13.2 contains several critical bug-fixes.
+For a complete list of changes see the VisIt 2.13.2 Release Notes.

-VisIt 2.12.1 was primarily a bug-fix release that resolved about ten important issues.
-For a complete list of changes see the VisIt 2.12.1 Release Notes.
+VisIt 2.13.1 contains over three dozen bug-fixes.
+For a complete list of changes see the VisIt 2.13.1 Release Notes.